 KALMA is a death positive brand for the living.

 After chronic illness and newfound disability took her career in custom fabrication, artist AJ Hawkins took the ashes of one dream and brought forth another - to create a conscious dark lifestyle brand.
-In 2018, she launched KALMA - a place to find ethical and eco-friendly, handmade and vintage goods that honor mortality, celebrate beauty and cultivate curiosity.
+In 2018, she launched KALMA - a place to find thoughtfully sourced, handmade and vintage goods that honor mortality, celebrate beauty and cultivate curiosity.

 Named for the Finnish folk character who represents death and decomposition, KALMA honors that decay is not an end but a transmutation - a vital process that makes loss into life, ends into beginnings, old into new.